microsoft/maro/docs/source/key_components/rl_toolkit.rst

   collect training data from remote actors and train the agents with it.
 There are two ways of doing
   so: 1) sending each actor a copy of the current model so that they can make action decisions on their own; 2) providing action decisions directly to actors (https://arxiv.org/pdf/1910.06591.pdf).
-* Actor, which handles roll-out requests from the learner by executing roll-outs and sending data to the learner for training.
-It consists of a roll-out executor and a proxy for communicating with a remote learner.
+* Actor, which implements the ``roll_out`` method where the agent interacts with the environment for one episode.
+It consists of an environment instance and an agent (a single agent or multiple agents wrapped by ``MultiAgentWrapper``).
+It is usually necessary to define shaping functions that perform translations between scenario-specific information and model input / output.
+Three types of shaping are often necessary:
+  * State shaping, which converts observations of an environment into model input.
+For example, the observation may be represented by a multi-level data structure, which gets encoded by a state shaper to a one-dimensional vector as input to a neural network.
+The state shaper usually goes hand in hand with the underlying policy or value models.
+  * Action shaping, which provides model output with necessary context so that it can be executed by the environment simulator.
+  * Reward shaping, which computes a reward for a given action.
+  The class provides the as_worker() method which turns it to an event loop where roll-outs are performed on the learner's demand.
 In distributed RL, there are typically many actor processes running simultaneously to parallelize training data collection.
-* Decision client, which communicates with the remote learner to obtain action decisions on behalf of the roll-out executor.
+* Decision client, which communicates with the remote learner to obtain action decisions on behalf of the actor.